AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 ## Headless Integration Levels {#integration-levels}

-AEM supports many levels of headless integration.
-Understanding which level is appropriate for your use case is an important part of defining your project.
+AEM supports both the full headless and the traditional full stack or headful models of a CMS.
+However AEM offers not only these two exclusive choices, but the ability to support hybrid models that combine the advantages of both, offering unique flexibility for your headless project.

+In order to ensure your understanding of headless concepts, this AEM Headless Developer Journey focuses on the pure headless model to get you up-and-running as soon as possible with no coding in AEM.

+However you should be aware of the additional hybrid possibilities open to you once you understand AEM's headless features.
+We lay these cases out below for your awareness.
+At the end of the journey you will be introduced to these concepts in more detail in case such flexibility is required for your project.

 ### You already have an external consume of headless content such as a singe page application (SPA). {#already-have-a-spa}

 Let us assume that your basic requirement is at a minimum to deliver content from AEM to an existing, external service.

-#### Level 1: Content Fragment Integration {#level-1}
+#### Level 1: Content Fragment Integration - Traditional Headless Model {#level-1}

-This level of integration allows your content authors to create content in AEM and deliver it heedlessly to any number of external services using GraphQL or to edit them from external services using the Assets API.
+This level of integration is the traditional headless model and allows your content authors to create content in AEM and deliver it heedlessly to any number of external services using GraphQL or to edit them from external services using the Assets API.
+No coding is required in AEM.

 In this model, AEM is only used for creating and serving the content through the use of AEM Content Fragments.
 Rendering and interaction with the content is delegated to the consuming external application, often a single-page application (SPA).

-#### Level 2: Embed the SPA in AEM {#level-2}
+#### Level 2: Embed the SPA in AEM - Hybrid Model {#level-2}

 This level of integration builds on the first level, but also allows the external application (SPA) to be embedded in AEM so that the content authors can view the content in the context of the external application within AEM.
 The application can also support limited editing of the external application within AEM.

 This level has the advantage of allowing content authors to flexibly author content in AEM in a headful way, with their content presented in-context with an embedded external SPA, while still delivering the content headlessly.

-#### Level 3: Embed and Fully Enable SPA in AEM {#level-3}
+#### Level 3: Embed and Fully Enable SPA in AEM - Hybrid Model {#level-3}

 This level of integration builds on level two by enabling most content in the external SPA to be editable within AEM.